chrisatkinson16/SYSC-3010-labs/README.md

 # SYSC3010-Chris-Atkinson
-# repository for labs in SYSC 3010
+# Repository for labs in SYSC 3010